ankesai8/Weather-app/README.md

 # Weather-Report

-Weather report for cities all around the world with Search bar
+Weather Report for Cities all around the world with Search bar

 #### Live data with interval of 3 hours